 TFDA is a community project devised by Gift of Living Donation.
 It aims to increase awareness of organ donation amongst the young people of Brent (an area of London) and beyond through a series of creative school based competitions.
 Its first collaboration, a poster competition was with the Arts department of Capital City Academy, Brent Public Health and Transport For London.

-ELC Associates developed a communications and PR strategy which placed the issue of organ donation and how it relates to teenagers at the forefront of local community discussions through interactions with key local journalists, bloggers, faith organisations and extensive local coverage.
+ELC Associates developed a content marketing and PR strategy which placed the issue of organ donation and how it relates to teenagers at the forefront of local community discussions through interactions with key local journalists, bloggers, faith organisations and extensive local coverage.

 Additionally our continuous contact with our extensive list of local journalists ensured that GOLD was the first port of call for expert commentary of matters related to organ or living donations within the BME community.